cypw/DPNs/README.md

 </table>
 </dl>

->\*Pretrained on ImageNet-5k and then fine-tuned on ImageNet-1k.
-(DPN-107 is not well trained.)
+>Note: DPN-107 is not well trained.

 ### ImageNet-5k